luci/recipes-py/doc/user_guide.md

 ### The recipe_proto folder

-See [#Working-with-Protobufs] for details on this folder and its contents.
+See [Working with Protobuf files](#Working-with-Protobuf-files) for details on this folder and its contents.

 ## The recipes.py script